 Eugene Fidell’s recently published book Military Justice: A Very Short Introduction fills an existing gap in academic military justice literature by providing readers with a condensed book focused solely on military justice.
 Fidell leverages his years of experience as both a practitioner and a scholar to bring us this “pint sized” book that covers topics ranging from the basics of military command to detention and military justice reform.
 Nevitt’s review of this “quick and easy military justice primer” makes it clear that readers from the newest law student to the most experience JAG could benefit from reading Fidell’s work.

-Over the last few decades, democratic states have been forced to confront the threat of terrorism on multiple fronts: at home, at the borders, and abroad.
-One tool that states have employed to protect the population is preventative detention.
-Although highly effective in countering national security threats, preventative detention presents the risk of unjustified detention.
+Since the beginning of the 21st century, democratic states have increasingly been forced to confront the threat of terrorism on multiple fronts: at home, at the borders, and abroad.
+One tool that states have employed to protect the population is preventive detention.
+While highly effective in countering national security threats, significant steps need to be taken to avoid the risk of unjustified detention.

 In this article, Saar and Wahlhaus aim to contribute to the ongoing deliberation on this issue by presenting the Israeli experience regarding preventive detention against the backdrop of international law, experience acquired while contending with a wide range of national security threats over several decades.